Splendors of Sicily – Fall 2023

 DAY 6 – An Island’s Island: Ortigia

 Sleep in.
-Then, choose your breakfast pleasure from the little buffet and one of Henry’s discreet staff will carry it to whichever terrace strikes your fancy.
-Today day is yours to discover Ortigia.
+Then, choose your breakfast pleasure before setting off to discover.
+Today day is yours.
 Eminently walkable and achingly charming (and touristy, yes, but even so…), Ortigia is connected to the mainland by short bridges and otherwise surrounded by ancient seawalls.
 Within those walls is a tangle of cobblestone streets with numerous candlelit wine bars and boisterous trattorias, echoing piazzas paved in pearlescent stones, grand Baroque palaces from the 18th century, Spanish palaces from the 15th century, and Greek ruins from the time of Plato.
 Cicero extolled the beauties of Ortigia, and he clearly wasn’t the only one smitten.
 Look hard enough and you’ll find remnants of nearly all the factions that have seized control of Sicily over the years, from the Byzantine Greeks to the Normans.

 Today is your day.
 Enjoy.
 B